NCSAM Noise-Compensated Sharpness-Aware Minimization for Noisy Label Learning: Experiments

 \subsection{Ablation Study}

-To investigate the contribution of each component of the proposed NCSAM framework, we conduct a series of ablation experiments on CIFAR-10 and CIFAR-100 under synthetic noise.
-Specifically, we analyze the effectiveness of three key modules:
+To further analyze the contribution of different components in NCSAM, we conduct extensive ablation studies on CIFAR-10 and CIFAR-100.
+Specifically, we investigate:(1) the effect of progressive label-flipping ratios, (2) the influence of dynamic noise-compensation strategies, and (3) the impact of the maximum compensation strength.